 3. Play frisbee (disc) golf at the Queenstown Gardens

-The Queenstown Gardens is not a hidden gem in Queenstown, in fact, taking a stroll through them is one of the best short walks in Queenstown.
-However, what many visitors don’t know is that there is a free frisbee golf course located under the huge pine trees in the gardens.
-Playing this frisbee golf course is one of the best free activities in Queenstown.
-I’ll be honest, it took me a while to find this hidden gem for myself.
+The Queenstown Gardens is not a hidden gem in Queenstown, in fact, taking a stroll through them is on many of the top 10 Queenstown activity lists out there!
+However, what many visitors don’t know is that there is a free Frisbee golf course located under the huge pine trees in the gardens.

 4. Enjoy the sunshine at Sunshine Bay